Highlighting Information that is Common Rather than Unique

 September 6, 2008

-Jane Hoffman is a Certified Educational Planner (CEP).
-The CEP is the mark of distinction for independent educational consultants and high school counselors.
-It reflects the highest level of professional achievement and signifies extensive knowledge and commitment to the profession and to providing the highest quality of service to students and families.
-It is conferred only after demonstration of expanded institutional and professional knowledge.
+Jane Hoffman is an Educational Planner with decades of experience.
+Jane works as an educational consultant with both colleges and high school counselors.
+She maintains the highest level of professionalism and bring extensive knowledge and commitment to the profession, and provides the highest quality of service to students and families..

-CEPIECANACACJane Hoffman is an active member of a number of professional associations in college admissions and counseling, including the American Institute of Certified Educational Planners (AICEP), the Independent Educational Consultants Association (IECA) and the National Association for College Admission Counseling (NACAC).
-Jane is a graduate of IECA’s Practices and Principles Training Institute and adheres to IECA’s Principles of Good Practice.
-Since it is important to remain current, Jane frequently attends national conferences and participate in professional exchanges that provide the latest information on admission policies, practices, trends and developments.
-Jane regularly visit colleges and meets with admissions officers to learn about each school’s culture, educational programs, institutional priorities and admissions practices.
+IECAJane Hoffman is an active member in professional organizations that support college admissions and counseling, including the Independent Educational Consultants Association (IECA).
+As an active practitioner of IECA’s Practices and Principles Training after having graduated from the Institute, Jane adheres to IECA’s Principles of Good Practice.
+Since it is important to remain current, Jane frequently attends national conferences and participates in professional exchanges that provide the latest information on admission policies, practices, trends and developments.
+Jane regularly visit colleges and meet with admissions officers to learn about each school’s culture, educational programs, institutional priorities and admissions practices.
 Ongoing professional development activities also include taking courses online, completing webinars and consulting with colleagues.